foxford/event/docs/src/api/room/update.md

 The room must not be closed if `time` parameter specified.
 Opened and not yet opened rooms are fine.

 Opening time can't be changed if the room is already opened.
+Closing time can be changed if the room is not yet closed (submitted opening time will be silently ignored if the room is already opened).

 ## Authorization